 So, what do we do for this list?
 We narrow the focus a little.
 Documentaries featured in this chronological ranking had to be at least forty-minutes in length, which is the standard for documentary features via the Academy of Motion Picture Arts and Sciences.
 We also keep in mind that there are documentaries for literally every perspective a human being could conceivably hold.

 To that last end, we finally keep in mind that is strictly my personal list of the best documentaries of all time.
 These are the feature documentaries that impacted my worldview and thrust me into expanding that while also relating to the narratives and peoples in a very personal way.
-Many of these choices can be found on other best documentary features lists.
+Many of these choices can be found on other best documentary features lists, and a lot are on streaming services like Amazon Prime.

 That at least means that I’m somewhere in the universe of documentaries that more than two people are likely to want to see.